-From movie posters, Banksy reprints, to canvas paintings, art can go a long way in brightening up bare walls and adding a touch of personality to any room.
-If you’re not sure that the artwork complements the rest of the space, go for something on the neutral side with a minimalistic design.
+From movie posters Banksy reprints to canvas paintings, art can go a long way in brightening up bare walls and adding a touch of personality to any room.
+Not sure that the artwork complements the rest of the space?
+Go for something on the neutral side with a minimalistic design.
 Framed printed photographs are also a great way of showcasing the best of your personal memories whenever you step into the room.
-Keep in mind the size too, as large pieces of art can draw attention and become the centrepiece of the space.
+Keep in mind the size too!
+Large pieces of art can draw attention and become the centrepiece of the space.

-Maybe the real reason snow white's evil stepmother was so mirror obsessed was that she just needed a bigger space.
+Maybe the real reason snow white's evil stepmother was so mirror-obsessed was that she just needed a bigger space.
 Probably not, but installing mirrors around the house, especially in bathrooms, are notorious for creating the illusion of expanse.
 Thought there was seating on the other side?
 You're not the only one.
 Restaurants also deploy this trick to create the impression of large, expansive seating areas.
-Heed caution however, as according to the Institute of Psychiatry, too many mirrors around the house can also be a cause of further anxiety.
+Heed caution, however, as according to the Institute of Psychiatry, too many mirrors around the house can cause further anxiety.